 Signed signed and dated, lower right: LM 1921

 Accession number 1987-283

-Display status On display in 'Refugees: The Lives of Others' until 4 June 2017
+Display status Not on display.
+Exhibited in 'Refugees: The Lives of Others' until 4 June 2017

 This drawing, from the Weimar period, is typical of Meidner’s powerful, graphic, expressionist style.